-- Concentrated area of commercial/light industrial use are planned at the intersection of State Highway 32 and County Highway S and in the southwest corner of the town along the north edge of the Village of Pulaski rather than dispersed throughout the town.
-These locations are envisioned to contain commercial, retail, and service related businesses that will be widely used by the town's residents and visitors. - New businesses should be compatible with the character of the town.
-The town encourages new businesses to feature attractive, well-maintained buildings that include appropriate signage and lighting so not to detract from the rural character of the community. - New commercial development should be directed away from environmentally sensitive areas (shown as "Environmental Corridors" on Map 3.1). - Development of new commercial spaces should be carefully planned in order to minimize the impacts on existing infrastructure.
+- Existing commercial establishments within the town will continue, including home based businesses. - Businesses should be compatible with the character of the town.
+The town encourages new businesses to feature attractive, well-maintained buildings that include appropriate signage and lighting so not to detract from the rural character of the community. - Consider highway and tourist type businesses.
+The town should consider businesses that meet the demands of the traveling public along STH 32, along with tourist businesses and specialty shops that would fit with the rural nature of the town. - New commercial development should be directed away from environmentally sensitive areas (shown as "Environmental Corridors" on Map 3.1). - Development of new commercial spaces should be carefully planned in order to minimize the impacts on existing infrastructure.
 Proposals for new development should consider the adequacy of existing infrastructure to accommodate the needs of that area.
 New development should minimize the costs of utility and road extensions.
 Additionally, the presence of truck traffic, noise, and other impacts of industrial activity should be minimized when located near residential areas.
+When necessary, buffers should be created to minimize impacts between residential and business land uses.
+The restricted commercial zoning district would be the district of choice for any commercial development not within any area planned for mixed use development that the town feels is consistent with the character of the town and will not negatively impact area land uses.

-When necessary, buffers should be created to minimize impacts between residential and business land uses. - The location of home-based businesses should be carefully scrutinized to ensure their operations do not interfere or compromise surrounding land uses or the rural integrity of the town.
+- Proposed businesses not located within areas planned for commercial development will be considered on a case-by-case basis.
+The town should first determine if the business will negatively impact the surrounding land uses and if it is a use that is consistent with the vision of the town.
+If a change in zoning is considered to permit the proposed business, the town may consider utilizing the restricted commercial or neighborhood commercial zoning districts. - The location of home-based businesses should be carefully scrutinized to ensure their operations do not interfere or compromise surrounding land uses or the rural integrity of the town.
 For any home based businesses that grow to a level that requires a change in zoning, the town should first determine if the business will negatively impact the surrounding land uses.
-If a change in zoning is required to permit the business, the town may consider utilizing the restricted commercial or neighborhood commercial zoning districts. - The general commercial zoning district will be the primary zoning district of choice for any proposed commercial proposals.
-When a commercial proposal is in a location with other non-commercial existing land uses, the town may wish to utilize the restricted commercial zoning district.
+If a change in zoning is required to permit the business, the town may consider utilizing the restricted commercial or neighborhood commercial zoning districts.